isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 <img src="./images/AzureFuncDeploymentSuccess.GIF" alt="Azure Func Deployment - Success" width="50%" height="50%"/>

+***

 ### Task 4: Test Azure Function

 In this task you will uplod a test image to Storage Account and then invoke Azure Function to read text from the image.

-1. Download the test image file <a id='testimage1url' href="https://raw.githubusercontent.com/isinghrana/ai-starterkit-mymeds/master/test-images/lipitor.jpg">Click here to download test image file</a>
+1. Download the test image file <a id='testimage1url' href="https://raw.githubusercontent.com/isinghrana/ai-starterkit-mymeds/master/test-images/lipitor.jpg" download target="_blank">Click here to download test image file</a>

 2. Browse to the detail page for Storage Account created in Chapter 2, click Containers and the click *+ Container*